 In 2020, classrooms look different as communities grapple with the COVID-19 pandemic and 1.5 billion children are impacted by school closures worldwide.
 For many students, this means class is canceled.
 For others, it means logging on to virtual lessons.
 For more information and resources about the changing world of education visit our COVID-19 page.

 There are large gaps in global research about the complexities and nuances of SRGBV.
-In response, USAID’s Higher Education Support Network (HESN) supported AidData and Together for Girls to conduct secondary analyses of the Violence Against Children & Youth Surveys (VACS) data to identify the prevalence of SRGBV, as well as details on violence perpetration, victimization risk, and post violence behaviors–including schools absenteeism, disclosure, service-seeking, and service-receiving–in selected countries.
+In response, USAID’s Higher Education Solutions Network (HESN) supported AidData, a research lab at William & Mary, and Together for Girls to conduct secondary analyses of the Violence Against Children & Youth Surveys (VACS) data to identify the prevalence of SRGBV, as well as details on violence perpetration, victimization risk, and post violence behaviors–including schools absenteeism, disclosure, service-seeking, and service-receiving–in selected countries.

 This project is an exciting opportunity to unpack the national-level data available in the VACS to bolster our understanding of SRGBV.
 By better understanding the complexities and nuances of violence in schools, our project’s goal is to create a framework for governments and other actors to better prevent and address violence in school.